kattisA/portfolio-app/README.md

 Use React documentation to install.

 ## Future development
-There are some things I would like to improve lika using rem instead of px or procent.
-At this moment I would like to rewrite the portfolio to be more personal but I will be able to use this as a refferal.
+I have improved using rem instead of px or procent in the project.
+At this moment I would like to rewrite the portfolio to be more personal but I will be able to use this as a refferal, so I will keep it this way.

 ## Authors